 Modern computers, smartphones, and the internet make it easy to download hundreds–even thousands–of files in just a few seconds.
 These files can include certain types of images that may be considered child pornography under New Jersey law.
 And if you are accused of knowingly possessing such photos, you may face serious criminal charges.

 A conviction for possession of child pornography can lead not only to jail time but in many cases require someone to register as a sex offender for the rest of their lives.
 Given these dire consequences, it is essential that if you are charged it is imperative that you work with an experienced New Jersey possession of child pornography defense lawyer.
-Attorney Matthew V. Portella has more than 25 years of experience representing clients accused of serious crimes throughout New Jersey.
-He can provide you with skilled legal advice and representation during this difficult period when you are fighting for your freedom.
+Attorney Matthew V. Portella provides strong legal defense for individuals facing charges related to child pornography in Camden County, including areas such as Haddonfield, Cherry Hill, Camden City, Gloucester, Pennsauken, Haddon Heights, Collingswood, Lindenwold, Bellmawr, Berlin, Audubon, Stratford, and other local municipalities.
+It’s crucial to understand the complexities of your case and how a skilled attorney can protect your rights and challenge the evidence.
+Call Today!
+(856) 310-9800 for the defense you deserve!

 How Does New Jersey Define Child Pornography?